 This is slightly more complex.
 If a lender does something called a ‘hard enquiry’ into your financial history, you can see a short-term reduction in your credit score.
 However, a ‘soft enquiry’ only shows part of your history and has no impact.

-Service your debt – Make sure that you make regular payments to any outstanding borrowing and never miss a payment as this proves to lenders that you are able to keep up with repayments.
+Make sure that you make regular payments to any outstanding borrowing and never miss a payment.
+As this proves to lenders that you are able to keep up with repayments.

 Get a small amount of credit

 If you’ve never had any type of credit before, you’ll need to start building up a credit history.
 Mobile phone contracts and small credit card balances are a great way to get started.
 But again make sure that you make the repayments on or before the due date each month.